 The evening is perfect.
 Hundreds of family and friends gather before a beautiful chupah, wedding canopy, completely covered with white flowers.
 The sky is lit up by the twinkling of millions of stars all watching the union about to take place.
 The bride and groom are ebullient with energy for the hope and excitement that… Read more

 Dear Friends, On Thursday night of last week we entered into the new month of Av.
 Av is a month of sadness in the midst of destruction, yet it also contains within it the seeds of hope.
 The beginning of Av introduces the “nine days,” which culminates in the ninth day of the Hebrew month… Read more

-Friday evening 6:00pm
+Fri. evening services 6:00pm

-Saturday Shabbat services 9:45am
+Sat.
+Shabbat services 9:15am

-Candle Lighting: 6:44pm
+Fri.
+Candle Lighting: 4:33pm